lulav/LRS_Documentation/docs_cli/structure/citros_structure.md

 <details>
 <summary>Description</summary>

-The settings.json file holds configuration settings for your Citros repository.
+The settings.json file holds configuration settings for your CITROS repository.
 Here is a breakdown of each field in this file:

 - `name`: The name of the current settings profile.
 This can be useful if you want to maintain different sets of settings for different contexts (e.g., 'default_settings', 'debug_settings', etc.).